JuiceFS Cloud Service Quick Start Guide

 If you encounter a Permission denied

-error during the execution of the above command, please switch to the root user to execute.
+error during the execution of the above command, use sudo

 In the terminal, run juicefs --help